Skip to main content

 Note

-Translating longer documents can take some time.
-When pre-translation is done, you can download the translated document or edit the translation, segment by segment.
+Pre-translating longer documents may take some time to complete.
+Once the process is finished, you can either download the pre-translated document or begin editing the translation segment by segment within the Editor.

 Step 3: Edit and improve translations